esl/amoc/doc/amoc_throttle.md

 This allows to quickly see the real rates across the whole system.

 #### Workflow
-When a user executes `amoc_throttle:run(Name, Fun)`, a request is reported to a metric that runs on the user's node.
+When a user executes `amoc_throttle:run/2`, a request is reported to a metric that runs on the user's node.
 Then a runner process is spawned on the same node.
 Its task will be to execute `Fun` asynchronously.
 A random throttle process which is assigned to the `Name` is asked for a permission for asynchronous runner to execute `Fun`.